Snaddyvitch-Dispenser/slate/source/index.html.md

     develop, distribute, or publicly inform other members of "auto" software programs, "macro" software programs or other "cheat utility" software program or applications in violation of the applicable license agreements; or
   - exploit, distribute or publicly inform other members of any game error, miscue or bug which gives an unintended advantage; violate any applicable laws or regulations; or promote or encourage illegal activity including, but not limited to, hacking, cracking or distribution of counterfeit software, compromised accounts, or cheats or hacks for the Service.

-These rules of use are not meant to be exhaustive, and we reserve the right to determine what conduct we consider to be a violation of the Terms, Community Guidelines or improper use of the Service and to take action including termination of your Account and exclusion from further participation in the Service.
+4. These rules of use are not meant to be exhaustive, and we reserve the right to determine what conduct we consider to be a violation of the Terms, Community Guidelines or improper use of the Service and to take action including termination of your Account and exclusion from further participation in the Service.

-4. You are solely responsible for your interaction with other users of the Service and other parties that you come in contact with through the Service.
+5. You are solely responsible for your interaction with other users of the Service and other parties that you come in contact with through the Service.
 The Company hereby disclaims any and all liability to you or any third party relating to your use of the Service.
 The Company reserves the right, but has no obligation, to manage disputes between you and other users of the Service.

+6. We may adjust the cut we take of a post at any time for any reason on either Anonymous or Pro accounts.
+Generally notice will be given for increases via the @guestaccounts account or any other means of contact, but they are not necessary.
+Examples of reasons we may change it include: Increased Operation Fees, Increased Spam/Low Quality Posts or Lower Post Rewards.

+7. We will log the following data upon a successful request: the input you provided, the output generated, the requester's ip address, (pro: the app's name, the username provided) and the time of the successful finished request!
+You agree we can store this data for an unlimited amount of time (due to the fact that STEEM posts are around forever, and can't be truly deleted).